Engin-Boot/pong-stage-ImChampion/Stage0/Setting.md

 ## Feature

-In this module the player will be able to choose the Blackbroad Color, difficulty level.
+In this module the player will be able to choose the Blackboard Color, difficulty level.

 ## Acceptance Criteria

-### Scenario: Player chooses to change the BlackBroad Color
+### Scenario: Player chooses to change the BlackBoard Color

 Given the player is playing Pong Game and on Setting Tab.

-When the player choose to change the BlackBroad Color
+When the player choose to change the BlackBoard Color

 Then the player is provided with 3 color choices which are